fnalways/terminus-docs/docs/how-to/terminus/setup/login.md

 ![alt text](/images/how-to/terminus/enter_password.jpg)

 :::tip
-- When you log in for the first time, ensure you enter the login password that you reset on TermiPass during activation [Reset Login Password](./wizard.md#reset-password)
+- When you log in for the first time, ensure you enter the login password that you [reset on TermiPass during activation](./wizard.md#reset-password).
 - You can change your password in [Settings](../settings/home.md#change-password).
 - If you forget your login password, you can contact your administrator to reset it.
 :::